Arkanthara/digital_forensic/report/report.typ

 ==== Partitioning

-Each macroblock is then divided into smaller blocks depending on precision needed.
+Each macro-block is then divided into smaller blocks depending on precision needed.
 This allows a better adaptation on local complexity of the frame.

-The macroblock can be divided into subblocks of size $16 times 16$, $8 times 8$, $8 times 4$, $4 times 8$ or $4 times 4$.
+The macro-block can be divided into sub-blocks of size $16 times 16$, $8 times 8$, $8 times 4$, $4 times 8$ or $4 times 4$.

 ==== Prediction

-This step is divided into two substeps.
+This step is divided into two sub-steps.

 ===== Intra-prediction <intra>